 Applications open on February 7, 2025.

-(*Please see below the Foundation’s definition of ‘What is Jewish Music’ to ensure that the proposed work complies with this definition.)
+*Please see below the Foundation’s statement on what constitutes Jewish music to ensure that the proposed work complies with its definitions.

 A commissioning prize of $50,000 CAD is awarded biennially to the composer who proposes a response to this question that displays the utmost creativity, artistry, technical mastery and professional expertise.